Grein History, Family Crest & Coats of Arms

 The surname Grein was first found in Bavaria, where the name Greim was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Grein family
+Early History of the Grein family

 This web page shows only a small excerpt of our Grein research.
 Another 100 words (7 lines of text) covering the years 1781, 1790, 1792, and 1856 are included under the topic Early Grein History in all our PDF Extended History products and printed products wherever possible.